fredrike/fredrike.github.io/posts.md

 collection: posts
 ---

-This is my latest posts.
+These are my latest posts.
 <ul>
   {% for post in site.posts %}
     <li>